RetroAppleJS/RetroAppleJS.github.io/docs/TOOLS.md

 ### Camera_capture.html

 <img src='../res/camera.png' align=left width=20% />
-The camera capture tool enables your default laptops camera, and transforms that into an Apple II graphics bitmap.
-The image trasformation can be optimised or tweaked by means of several parameters like dithering options, color depth, brightness, contast etc..
+The camera capture tool enables your default laptops camera, and transform that into an Apple II graphics bitmap.
+The image trasformation can be optimised or tweaked by means of several parameters like dithering options, color corrections, brightness and contast.
+The bitmap can be exported as a hex value stream that can be pasted directly into memory using the assembler prompt.

 ### DiskJS.html